 Even well-established programmes continue to face barriers to their success.
 Access and logistics can pose a particular challenge in low-income settings, where financial, structural and organisational support are vital to ensure equity of access.
 Overcoming these hindrances is essential given the higher burden of neonatal mortality, and the correspondingly higher value of maternal immunisation in these settings.
 Even in high-income settings, ensuring supply is not without its difficulties.
 In France, supply issues resulted in available doses of nirsevimab being diverted to newborns on maternity wards129 and temporary shortages were also seen in some healthcare settings in the USA between October 2023 and January 2024.130 Even where a vaccine against an infectious agent has been licensed, it is crucial that trials of other vaccines continue to ensure global supply and resilience.
 The limited timeframe during which vaccination is most effective during pregnancy also poses programmatic challenges: as more vaccines are added to the schedule, considerations around co-administration will become increasingly important.

 Another challenge is acceptance.
 The low rates of uptake for vaccines recommended in pregnancy is a concern: coverage of prenatal pertussis and influenza vaccination declined over the course of the COVID-19 pandemic, from 71% to 61% and from 44% to 35%, respectively,131,132 and have not yet recovered.
 Effective strategies to increase uptake require co-ordination of health authorities, scientific societies and healthcare professionals to ensure that vaccination is fully covered in antenatal medical guidance and that the concerns of specific groups are adequately addressed (Box 2).
 Delivering this is demanding but is essential to ensure that we realise the maximum benefit from the much greater resources we have already committed to developing new strategies to protect newborns from infectious disease (Box 3).

+Acknowledgements

+The authors thank xxxxx [Au: Do you wish to add any?
+This isn’t compulsory, so please delete if not relevant]

+Author contributions

+The authors contributed equally to all aspects of the article.

+Competing interests

+The authors declare no competing interests.
+[Au:OK?]

+Peer review information

+Nature Reviews Immunology thanks the anonymous reviewers for their contribution to the peer review of this work.

 Table 1: Vaccines recommended during pregnancy in the UK